Programme de résidence

 Residency programme

-After four editions organised as a call for projects, the BlueArk Challenge is getting a makeover!
-It is now a residency programme for SMEs, start-ups and/or water specialists.
+After four editions organised in the form of a call for projects, the BlueArk Challenge is getting a makeover!
+It is becoming a residency programme for SMEs, start-ups and/or water specialists.
 In 2024 and 2025, the BlueArk Challenge will focus on the multi-use of water.

-As a company or specialist, you can now apply for this programme, which will enable you to set up for three months in the Val de Bagnes commune (Valais/Switzerland), and benefit from the region’s water-related facilities and data.
-This will enable you to test your innovations in the field, under real conditions.
-You will be awarded a grant of up to CHF 50,000 to support your installation and development work.
+As a company or specialist, you can apply now for this programme, which will enable you to set up, for three months, in the municipality of Val de Bagnes (Valais/Switzerland), and to benefit from the facilities and data related to the region’s water.
+This will allow you to test your innovations in the field, in real conditions.
+A financial package of up to CHF 50,000 will be awarded to you to support your installation and development work.

 take part in the BlueArk Challenge

-As a company or water specialist, the BlueArk Challenge residency programme will provide you with the following services for a maximum of three months, up to a total of CHF 50,000 :
+As a company or water specialist, the BlueArk Challenge residency programme offers you the following services for a maximum of three months and up to a financial envelope of CHF 50,000:

-- Privileged access to water-related infrastructure and data in the Val de Bagnes area, so that you can test your solution under real conditions in an alpine environment.
+- Privileged access to the infrastructure and data related to water in the Val de Bagnes area, in order to test your solution in real-life conditions, in an alpine environment

-- A minimum cash amount of CHF 10,000 to finance the initial technical elements or costs associated with your installation
+- Minimum cash amount of CHF 10,000 to finance the initial technical elements or the costs related to your installation

-- Direct feedback from an initial customer (the municipality of Val de Bagnes and its ALTIS water management service)
+- Direct feedback from an initial client (the municipality of Val de Bagnes and its ALTIS water management department)

 - Logistical infrastructure (offices and accommodation) so that you or your team can set up and work as close as possible to the Val de Bagnes water networks

-- Tailor-made support to roll out your solution and seek additional financing
+- Tailored support to deploy your solution and seek additional funding

-- A network of specialists in the water sector to complement the technical and economic aspects of your innovative solution.
+- Network of specialists in the field of water to complete the technical or economic aspects of your innovative solution.

 take part in the BlueArk Challenge